hantsy/jakartaee11-sandbox/docs/jpa.md

 Before version 3.2, the `getSingleResult` method would return the single unique result if it existed.
 Otherwise, it would throw a `NoResultException`.

-To return `null` instead of throwing excpetions, you had to write something like:
+To return `null` instead of throwing exceptions, you had to write something like:

 ```java
 try {